 - Add-in chips: Add the funfetti chips and gently fold into the cookie dough.

 - Prepare the pan + bake: Press the dough into the prepared 9-inch springform pan.
 Bake for 20-25 minutes, until the edges start to brown and the top is golden.
 Cool in the pan on a cooling rack until completely cooled.

-- Decorate: Once you’re done and the cake is completely cooled.
-Remove from the springform pan and aluminum foil.
-Then, just pipe the frosting as your desire and top with sprinkles.
+- Once cookie cake is completely cooled, remove it carefully from springform pan and aluminum foil.
+Then, pipe the frosting as your desire and top with sprinkles.
 Slice and enjoy.

 Funfetti Chip Cookie Cake

 - ⅜ cup brown sugar dark, packed

 - 1 tablespoon milk

 - ½ teaspoon baking powder

 - 1 & ⅜ cup all-purpose flour